Study social justice. Build an impactful career.

 At UMass UWW, you can channel your commitment to a just and equitable world, study social justice, and earn your bachelor’s degree online with a focus in advocacy and social justice studies.

-And best of all, our flexible degree completion program gives you the opportunity to bring in or earn up to 100 credits for your prior coursework, prior learning and experience.
+And best of all, our flexible degree completion program gives you the opportunity to bring in or earn up to 105 credits for your prior coursework, prior learning and experience (up to 75 transfer and up to 30 residency credits).
 This accelerates your degree and saves you money.

 A great education.
 Credit for experience.
 Support you deserve.